- mixed register trombone, Rhodes electric piano

 "On a Clear Day You Can See Forever" was the title tune to a 1965 Broadway Musical written by Burton Lane (music) and Alan Jay Lerner (lyrics).

 My arrangement features a string ensemble and evolves into a latin groove for the short solo section.
+It was remixed January 2019 to bring out the background parts.

 The song has been recorded by a number of artists, the most famous of which is the Barbra Streisand version who was the star in the 1970 film.
 The song is reminiscent of Ravel's "Dawn" (Daybreak) movement from his ballet "Daphnis et Chloé".